heptarch/heptarch.github.io/drafts/demon.md

-theory for Newton's theory of gravity, which not only provides a medium by which massive objects may act reciprocally upon one another when separated, but by the supposition of an additional spatial dimension, provides a natural means to unify gravity and and electromagnetic theory, and in addition predicts departures from the results of Maxwell and Faraday which we might detect by suitably precise experimental work...
+theory for Newton's theory of gravity, which not only provides a medium by which massive objects may act reciprocally upon one another when separated, but by the supposition of an additional spatial dimension, provides a natural means to unify gravity and and electromagnetic theory.
+In addition, this predicts small phenomenological departures from the results of Maxwell and Faraday, which we might detect by suitably careful experimental work...
 </font>
 </div>
 The talk is largely gibberish to the Duke.
 The play of symbols, the